Free State–Basotho Wars: Background

 In 1818, King Moshoeshoe I, who was the son of Mokhachane, chief of the Ba-Mokoteli branch of the Koena (Crocodile) clan, helped to gain power over small clans who had been displaced during the Mfecane.
-Mfecane is a Zulu word and in the Sesotho language its called Difaqane, which means "the crushing" or "scattering".
+Mfecane is a Zulu word and in the Sesotho language it's called Difaqane, which means "the crushing" or "scattering".
 It describes a period of warfare and famine in southern Africa between 1815 and about 1840.
 In 1820, King Moshoeshoe became the king of the Basotho Nation, who had fallen under his centralized authority due to competition for resources, which was intensified by a drought.

 Morena e Moholo (the Great King), as he was called by his Basotho Nation, owned larger areas of Free State and accommodated the different ethnic groups of the Nguni tribes that escaped Shaka's attacks during the Mfecane.
 He extended and strengthened his Basotho Nation by integrating these ethnic groups and named them a single Basotho Nation.
 He offered land, food, and protection to the Boers and Nguni tribes which led to the formation of Phuthaditjhaba ("meeting place of tribes" in Sesotho) in the Qwa-Qwa region.
 King Moshoeshoe allowed the British, Boers and Nguni escapees to settle on his designated settlements with the notion of giving them land and food for survival.
 However whenever either of them attempted to claim his land without his authority then war would ensue, which would lead to the Basotho Nation claiming victories to protect their land and resources.
 King Moshoeshoe and some of his people retreated to the mountain fortress of Thaba Bosiu in 1824 whilst the rest of the Basotho Nation still settled in Free State province.

 In the late 1820s, a group of Korana (a group of Khoikhoi settlers) and Dutch-speaking people of mixed descent arrived in the vicinity of Moshoeshoe I's kingdom.
 As they were mounted on horseback and armed with guns, Moshoeshoe decided to arm his people and give them horses.
 As various training stations were established for Basotho Kingdom, they obtained advanced and intensive weapon training to prepare themselves against any war that might erupt.